 Borne's Scientific Collaborative

-Borne has established a scientific collaboration with preterm birth experts from around the world.
-They agree that the answers to the questions that continue to confound scientists and medics are likely to lie at the seams between different areas of scientific focus and specialisation.
+In early 2020, Borne consulted with a global group of preterm birth experts on what was holding back the advancement of preterm birth research, and how Borne might direct its efforts to accelerate progress.
+The experts agreed that the answers to the questions that continue to confound scientists and medics are likely to lie at the seams between different areas of scientific focus and specialisation.

-Together, they can advance our understanding of term and dysfunctional labour and accelerate the translation of discoveries into new treatments to delay preterm labour and improve outcome for babies.
+Members of this group have since come together as a Collaborative to work on advancing our understanding of term and dysfunctional labour with a view to accelerating the translation of discoveries into new treatments to delay preterm labour and improve outcome for babies.

 Preterm labour is a complex syndrome.
 We need to understand the nuanced phenotypes and a woman’s individual risk factors if we are to make progress.
 This cannot be achieved by researchers working in isolation.
 This is where interaction with a collaborative and a shared bioresource has the power to be transformative.”

-The invaluable resource that will power this collaboration is the clinical centre of excellence that can provide carefully phenotyped samples from women when they are about to go into labour, and the analysis of the invaluable data generated with these samples by bioinformaticians (the pattern-seekers) and scientists (the hypothesis generators) – together.
+The unique resource that would power this ground-breaking collaboration are clinical centres of excellence that can provide carefully phenotyped samples from women when they are about to go into labour, and the analysis of the invaluable data generated with these samples by bioinformaticians (the pattern-seekers) and scientists (the hypothesis generators) – together.

 Borne's Uterine Mapping Project (BUMP)

-A clinical centre will drive the recruitment of pregnant women to join the BUMP initiative and contribute a variety of maternal tissue when they deliver their babies.
+One or more clinical centres will drive the recruitment of pregnant women to join the BUMP initiative and contribute a variety of maternal tissue when they deliver their babies.
 These women’s clinical phenotypic profiles will be carefully recorded, and the samples collected and processed in accordance with protocols and techniques specified by this collaboration of scientific experts.

-We intend to harness cutting-edge technologies and artificial intelligence to extract a comprehensive array of scientific data from these samples, and engage with the Borne Collaborative and their scientific teams across different specialisations to better understand the complexity of the integrated biological processes that enable pregnancy and birth.
+We need to harness cutting-edge bioinformatic technologies and artificial intelligence to extract a comprehensive array of scientific data from these samples, and engage with the Borne Collaborative and their scientific teams across different specialisations to better understand the complexity of the integrated biological processes that enable pregnancy and birth.